Quick Destination Guide to Malaysia

 Di mana tandas? – Where’s the toilet

 The currency in Malaysia is the Ringgit and the current exchange rate is around $1.00 to 3.5MRT.
 The currency is available outside of the country but exchange rates can be unfavourable.
 Our recommendation is to bring a few hundred dollars to change at your entry point to get you started.
-ATM’s can found throughout the country but become scare in rural areas and all major credit cards are accepted although, again, reliability does vary once you get into the rural areas.
+ATM’s can found throughout the country but become scarce in rural areas and all major credit cards are accepted although, again, reliability does vary once you get into the rural areas.
 In summary always bring cash when heading out of the big cities.

 The cost of living and travelling in Malaysia is cheap and you if you budget properly you can easily manage on around $15 per day.